sinequa/sba-angular/docs/guides/3-development.md

 - [**NodeJS**](https://nodejs.org/): Node and npm (Node Package Manager) are required to download and manage the dependencies of the project (like the [Angular](https://angular.io) library). ⚠️ To pick the right version, check the [Angular documentation](https://angular.io/guide/versions) and compare it with the version of Angular found in your `package.json`.
 - [**Visual Studio Code**](https://code.visualstudio.com/): The recommended IDE (Integrated Development Environment) for Angular development.
-- [**Git**](https://git-scm.com/): The version control system allowing you to sync your workspace with a Git or Github repository, work collaboratively and deploy the project on a server.
+- [**Git**](https://git-scm.com/): The version control system allowing you to sync your workspace with a Git or Github repository to work collaboratively and deploy the project on a server.
-- Access to a Sinequa server over HTTP(S), and an account on this server with access to some data (for testing purposes).
+- Access to a Sinequa server over HTTP(S) and an account on this server with access to some data (for testing purposes).
-- An Internet connection, to download 3rd party libraries from the Internet, via [npm](https://www.npmjs.com/) (Node Package Manager).
-Note that this is not a strict requirement, since these libraries could be manually copied into the  environment.
+- An Internet connection to download 3rd party libraries from the Internet via [npm](https://www.npmjs.com/) (Node Package Manager).
+Note that this is not a strict requirement since these libraries could be manually copied into the  environment.

-⚠️ It can be tempting to use the Sinequa server as the development environment and/or use the administration console to make changes to the source code, but this is not recommended.
-Prefer using a local development environment (on your own computer) and deploy your app on the Sinequa server only when it is ready for production.
+⚠️ It can be tempting to use the Sinequa server as the development environment and/or use the administration interface to make changes to the source code, but this is not recommended.
+The preference is to use a local development environment (on your own computer) and deploy your application on the Sinequa server only when it is ready for production.

 ## Workspace

 The workspace is the directory containing the source code of your application.
 The dependencies of your project are declared in the `package.json` file at the root of the workspace.
 These dependencies are installed by running `npm install` (they are stored in the `node_modules` folder).
 The workspace also contains the configuration files for Angular (`angular.json`) and TypeScript (`tsconfig.json`).

-There are two ways of creating a workspace, with different pros and cons:
+There are two ways to create a workspace with different pros and cons:

 ### Use the standard workspace